SaurabhChaudharyy/personal_finance/README.md

 ## Introduction
 Welcome to the Personal Finance Management Project!
 This application is designed to help users manage their finances efficiently by tracking income, expenses, and savings.
-It provides insightful visualizations and reports to help users make informed financial decisions.
+It provides insightful visualizations to help users make informed financial decisions.

 ## Usage
 1. Clone the repository to local machine